jtessler/city-development/README.md

 competent graphics programmers, but eliminates most boilerplate code that litters any raw WebGL application (without hindering any performance).

-Second, no other product integrates with the Google Closure library.
+Second, no other product integrates with the [Google Closure][closure] library.
 Not only does this library provide developers the power of Google's framework, but it provides a familiar environment for any current Closure project to import.
 In fact, I hope to polish this project and present it to the Closure team for possible adoption in the official library.

 Third, I designed both a [GLSL][glsl] and [OBJ][obj] compiler.
 These allow the developer to design shaders and models externally, e.g. in another IDE or